Emiyashirou/sysco_mock_api/readme.md

 ## 4, Clone Mock API repo from git
 Clone from this repo: https://github.com/Emiyashirou/sysco_mock_api
 ## 5, Start AWS sam
+From the cmd, navigate to the directory you just cloned, to make sure you are in the correct folder, use command "dir" in windows or "ls" in linux to list the files, make sure there is a template.yaml in current folder

-Go to the directory you just cloned, start aws sam
+Then start aws sam
 ```
 sam local start-api
 ```